 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for sap collection systems, boiling tanks, evaporators, crystallization units, drying machines, and packaging equipment to process and package coconut sap into sugar, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for evaporators, crystallizers, dryers, grinders, sieving and packaging machines, with adherence to safety and quality standards, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including fresh coconut sap, water for processing, and energy sources such as fuel or electricity for boiling and drying processes are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including coconut sap, evaporation pans, crystallization equipment, and packaging, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.